 I Think I Figured It Out

-Lately, I’ve been asking myself why social media started to feel so heavy.
+Lately I’ve been asking myself why social media started to feel so heavy.
 And I think I finally know.

-It’s not just the endless scrolling or the pressure to always show up.
-It’s the noise.
-Everywhere I look: AI tips, AI hacks, AI‑written captions.
+It’s not just the scrolling or the pressure to always show up.
+It’s the noise — like standing in a crowded room where everyone’s shouting tips, hacks, and headlines all at once.

 What I really want is simple.
 When you read me, I want you to hear me.
-Not some perfectly polished version that could’ve been written by anyone.
-I want you to catch the pauses, the half‑finished thoughts, the little stories I’d tell you if we were sitting together with a coffee between us.
+Not some perfectly polished version that could have been written by anyone.
+I want you to catch the pauses, the half-finished thoughts, the little stories I’d tell you if we were sitting together with a coffee between us.

 And since we’re here, can we talk about the em dash?

 I used to love it.
-I picked up the habit reading Harry Potter as a kid — that rhythm, that pause, it felt alive.
+I picked up the habit reading Harry Potter as a kid; that rhythm, that pause, it felt alive.
 But now I see it everywhere.
 Sometimes I scroll past a post and, if I spot three in a row, I’m done.
 Maybe it’s petty.
 Or maybe it’s just me craving words that breathe differently.

 So here’s what I’m aiming for: less polish, more presence.
 More stories that don’t tie themselves up with a bow, but still make you pause and think, me too.